 If you are looking for an activity the whole family will love, or a special date night we suggest you take a look.
-This winter’s bill has a number of hot-ticket shows that appeal to a wide range of audiences.
-Below is the list of shows coming to Lancaster this winter.
+This spring’s bill has a number of hot-ticket shows that appeal to a wide range of audiences.
+Below is the list of shows coming to Lancaster this spring and summer.

 JESUS is the musical stage adventure about the most famous person ever to walk the earth and the everyday people whose lives he changed forever.
 This action-packed experience will captivate your imagination as you take in the stories, scenery & sets, and elaborate costumes of this timeless production.

 Nana Does Vegas- March 16- June 6, Rainbow’s Comedy Playhouse

 Nana is back!
 How did she end up making costumes for the hottest show in Vegas?
 Someone made her an offer she couldn’t refuse.
 This show is guaranteed to make you laugh!

 Joseph and the Amazing Technicolor Dreamcoat, March 21- May 4, Dutch Apple Dinner Theatre

 A lively and colorful journey through ancient Egypt, following the rags-to-riches story of Jacob’s favorite son, his eleven jealous brothers and the coat of many colors.
 This magical musical is full of catchy songs in a variety of styles, from a parody of French ballads, to country-western and calypso, along with the unforgettable Any Dream Will Do and Close Every Door.
 A dream of a show and irresistible music for the whole family.

 Magic & Wonder: IMAGINE- April 17- October 26, Bird-in-Hand Stage